+7. Lighting

-7. No part of the development hereby permitted shall be occupied until a scheme has been submitted to and approved in writing by the Local Planning Authority for external site lighting including details of the lighting units, levels of illumination and hours of use.
-No lighting shall be provided at the site other than in accordance with the approved scheme.
+No part of the development hereby permitted shall be occupied until a scheme has been submitted to and approved in writing by the Local Planning Authority for external site lighting including details of the lighting units, levels of illumination and hours of use.
+No lighting shall be provided at the site other than in accordance with the approved scheme and retained thereafter.

-REASON In the interests of safeguarding the amenities of neighbouring properties an to provide safer access to the cycle store in accordance with Core Policy 8 of The Slough Local Development Framework, Core Strategy 2006 - 2026, Development Plan Document, December 2008, Policy EN5 of The Adopted Local Plan for Slough 2004, and the requirements of the NPPF 2021.
+REASON In the interests of safeguarding the amenities of neighbouring properties an to provide safer access to the cycle store in accordance with Core Policy 8 of The Slough Local Development Framework, Core Strategy 2006 - 2026, Development Plan Document, December 2008, Policy EN5 of The Adopted Local Plan for Slough 2004, and the requirements of the National Planning Policy Framework 2021.